Go Back

 Almond Florentine Cookies With Allulose Caramel

 This healthier take on the traditional Florentine uses Allulose, a natural low-carb sweetener that actually caramelizes like sugar.
-The result?
-The same luxurious crunch and buttery caramel flavor, without the sugar spike.
+The result is the same luxurious crunch and buttery caramel flavor, without the sugar spike.

 Prep Time 30 minutes